ahhcash/gallade/README.md

 # gallade 🗡️

 A modern, high-performance dependency manager for Java.
-Inspired by npm's speed and simplicity, gallade aims to make Java dependency management fast and painless.
+Inspired by bun's speed and simplicity, gallade aims to make Java dependency management fast and painless.

 ## Why Gallade?